SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/yodel/barcode-range-setup-1.md

 ---
-title: Add tracking barcoderange to YODEL shipping account
+title: Add tracking barcode range to YODEL shipping account
 excerpt: >-
   A tracking range_ is a specific set of numbers designated for tracking shipments.
 These barcodes are used to uniquely identify shipments at various